-- 28.1.
+- 29.1.
 The college has in place a Professional Boundaries document which sets out clearly its expectations in terms of staff behaviours and provides guidance to staff on keeping themselves safe.
-Nevertheless, allegations against staff may occur. - 28.2.
-Netiquette Guidelines for Staff have been produced to ensure that staff also keep themselves safe when liaising with students online, both when teaching and providing 1-1 sessions. - 28.3.
-All allegations and concerns in relation to staff will be taken seriously and will be reported via the College's Raising Concerns (Low Level) Procedure. - 28.4.
+Nevertheless, allegations against staff may occur. - 29.2.
+Netiquette Guidelines for Staff have been produced to ensure that staff also keep themselves safe when liaising with students online, both when teaching and providing 1-1 sessions. - 29.3.
+All allegations and concerns in relation to staff will be taken seriously and will be reported via the College's Raising Concerns (Low Level) Procedure. - 29.4.
 Where an allegation of abuse is made against a member of staff, the relevant disciplinary procedures may be invoked as well as reporting the case to the appropriate authorities, normally the Local Authority Designated Officer (LADO).
-Following this, any investigation taken under Local Safeguarding Children's Board procedures or by the Police must take precedence over internal college procedures. - 28.5.
+Following this, any investigation taken under Local Safeguarding Children's Board procedures or by the Police must take precedence over internal college procedures. - 29.5.
 Any such allegation must be reported to the Safeguarding Team, as soon as possible.
-The Designated Safeguarding Lead will refer the matter to the HR Department who will, if appropriate, report it to the LADO. - 28.6.
+The Designated Safeguarding Lead will refer the

+- matter to the HR Department who will, if appropriate, report it to the LADO. - 29.6.
 If an allegation of abuse is made against a designated member of staff, the allegation must be referred directly to the HR Department who will report the matter to the appropriate authorities.
-An allegation against the Principal must be dealt with by a member of the Board of Governors. - 28.7.
-Where an allegation is made by a student aged 18+, it will be investigated through internal college procedures, unless the student is deemed to be a vulnerable adult. - 28.8.
-If it is subsequently found that a student has made a false allegation, or that the allegation was prompted by the student's inappropriate behaviour, the matter will be investigated through the Student Disciplinary Procedures. - 28.9.
-Staff also have a duty to report any issue in their personal life that may constitute a safeguarding issue and this should be reported to their manager and HR at the earliest possible opportunity.
+An allegation against the Principal must be dealt with by a member of the Board of Governors. - 29.7.
+Where an allegation is made by a student aged 18+, it will be investigated through internal college procedures, unless the student is deemed to be a vulnerable adult. - 29.8.
+If it is subsequently found that a student has made a false allegation, or that the allegation was prompted by the student's inappropriate behaviour, the matter will be investigated through the Student Disciplinary Procedures. - 29.9.
+Staff also have a duty to report any issue in their personal life that may constitute a safeguarding issue and this should be reported to their manager and HR at the earliest possible opportunity. - 29.10.
+All records are retained until the accused has reached normal pension age or for a period of 10 years from the date of the allegation if that is longer - 29.11.
+Allegations against external customers/guests will be subject to the college safeguarding processes and procedures, inc LADO

-29. Support for the Safeguarding Team
+30. Support for the Safeguarding Team

-- 29.1 The immediate and wider Safeguarding Team will be given supervision from a trained counsellor on a monthly basis, or more regularly depending on a case that has been dealt with. - 29.2 The Safeguarding supervision will be a regular, planned, accountable two-way process which should offer emotional support and develop the knowledge, skills and values of an individual, group or team.
+- 29.1 The immediate and wider Safeguarding Team will be given supervision from a trained counsellor on a monthly basis, or more regularly depending on a case that has been dealt with. - The Safeguarding supervision will be a regular, planned, accountable two-way process which should offer emotional support and develop the knowledge, skills and values of an individual, group or team.
 Its purpose is to monitor the progress of professional practice and to help staff to improve the quality of the work they do, thus improving outcomes for children as well as achieving agreed objectives.

-30. Support for Staff
+31. Support for Staff